Push sum with transmission failures: Results

-This way the algorithm has two parameters: the external error probability $p$ and the chosen influence ratio $\alpha$.
+This way the algorithm has two parameters: first, the external transmission failure probability $p$ which we again assume to be the same on all edges and second, the chosen influence ratio $\alpha$.
 We also have two performance metrics: the error from the real average and the speed to reach consensus.
 Therefore we get a legitimate comparison in the following way.
-Given an error probability $p$ and a desired error $R$, we choose $\alpha$ for both algorithms to achieve this error.
-Knowing that now they perform the same computation, comparing the speed of the two will tell us which one is more efficient.
+Given an error probability $p$ and a desired error $R$, we choose $\alpha$ for both algorithms separately to achieve this error.
+Knowing that now they reach the same level of accuracy, comparing the speed of the two will tell us which one is more efficient.

 Therefore we generate a large number of instances, randomly choosing $p$ and $\alpha$ and compute the speed and error the algorithms give.
-We generated over 60M instances for the push-sum algorithm, and over 35M for traditional consensus (for the latter we can simplify a bit as $p$ only simply scales the speed without changing the error, we can fix it to 1 and then scale it to other values).
-In Figure \ref{fig:speedcomparison} we numerically compare the performance of the two algorithms for a network of fully connected 5 nodes.
-We identify the following regions: \begin{itemize} \item[a)] Traditional consensus performs faster.
-This is the case when we want low error despite the extremely high $p$. \item[b)] Push-sum is the faster choice. \item[c)] None of the random instances of the push-sum algorithm ended up in this region. \end{itemize} To understand the region $c)$, note that the push-sum algorithm will always give 0 error when $p=0$, so it is reasonable to see that we do not get high errors when $p$ is very small.
+We generated over 60M instances for the push-sum algorithm, and over 35M for ARGA (for the latter we can slightly simplify as $p$ simply scales the speed without changing the error, we can fix it to 1 and then scale it to the values needed).
+In Figure~\ref{fig:speedcomparison} we present the performance comparison results of the two algorithms for a network of fully connected 5 nodes.
+The parameter space of $(p,R)$ is split into 3 regions: \begin{itemize} \item[a)] ARGA performs faster.
+This is the case when we want low error despite the extremely high $p$. \item[b)] Push-sum is more efficient. \item[c)] None of the random instances of the push-sum algorithm ended up in this region. \end{itemize}

+At the boundary between region $a)$ and $b)$ black identifies the points where the two algorithms perform equally, the surrounding grayscale corresponds the ratio of the speeds, becoming white when it is above $1.1$.

+To understand region $c)$ recall that the push-sum algorithm will always give 0 error when $p=0$, so it is reasonable to expect that no high errors occur when $p$ is very small.
+There is also a small area near $p=1,R=0$ which means it is very unlikely to get near the true average when the transmission error probability is extremely high.

+It is important to add that on the area on the upper left corner, push-sum is a preferable choice compared to ARGA in the following way.
+When some choice of parameters is unreachable for push-sum (e.g., $p=0.2, R=0.4$), we may use a feasible instance with stronger error constraints ($p=0.2, R=0.25$ in this case) and it turns out that this is still faster than ARGA for the original parameters.
+This consistently holds for the whole part of region $c)$ corresponding to low $p$ and high $R$, found to the left and above region $b)$.

 We conclude that the push-sum algorithm is the better alternative for a wide range of setups, but we should be careful when the transmission failure probability $p$ is extremely high.